-My fee is $180.00 per session and sessions are 50 minutes long.
+My fee is $270.00 per session and sessions are 50 minutes long.
 I charge the same rate for an initial consultation.
-In some instances I can do a sliding fee scale; this depends on your financial situation.
-I have associates with whom I work with and they offer sliding scale fees of $150-180.
-When working with students, I can often slide lower if their parents are not helping with psychotherapy.
+In some instances I can do a sliding fee scale down to 240.
+My ability to offer a sliding fee scale depends on how many patients I currently have who I am seeing on a sliding fee scale.
+Additionally, I have associates that I work with who offer sliding scale fees of $180-220.
 My ability to offer a sliding fee scale also depends on how many current patients I have who I am seeing on a sliding fee scale.
 I have several sliding fee slots, so please don’t hesitate to ask.
 I require 48 hours notice for cancellations so it’s important to remember that I do have to bill for sessions that are canceled without at least 48 hours notice regardless for the reason for the cancellation.
 This is standard in our field.
 People can pay by check or cash at the time of the session.
 I do not have a credit card system but many clients find it easier to pay for sessions in advance.
 I prefer you to write a check out before our session which allows for a few extra minutes of time for us.